MirantisContainers/mke-docs/content/docs/operations/backup-restore/in-cluster.md

 ## Restore from an in-cluster backup

-Restore operation returns the Kubernetes cluster state to what it was at the time of a backup creation.
+A restore operation returns the Kubernetes cluster to the state it was in at the time the backup you select was created.

 To perform a restore using an in-cluster backup, run: